-This medicine contains < 1 mmol sodium (23 mg) per 40 mg or 80 mg tablet, that is to say essentially "sodium-free".
+This medicinal product contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially "sodium-free".

 4.5 Interaction with other medicinal products and other forms of interaction

 Pharmacokinetic interactions

 Strong CYP3A4 inducers can decrease the exposure of osimertinib.
 Osimertinib may increase the exposure of breast cancer resistant protien (BCRP) and P-glycoprotien (P-gp) substrates.